TWDH/Development/赫桑的算法宝典/2.LeetCode Hot and Interview/8.Resume & Interview/Company/LightSpeed.md

 1. Self introduction

+   - ```
+      My name is He Zhu, I graduated from University of Ottawa majoring in electrical and computer engineering.
+I have work with OTT Financial Group for 1 year as a software developer.

+      I mainly dedicated myself in back-end java development, I have developed bunch of new features in one of our mobile project "OTT Pocket" which is a online shopping plateform that sells giftcard, voucher and coupon.
+What's more, back into few month before, I was assigned to be the tech lead, leading a small team to develop a new SaaS platform called PREKA, it stands for present card and prepaid card.
+The PREKA is designed for issuing business giftcard / voucher / coupon for our partner merchants, which could be bought and redeemed in OTT pocket which make it a full cycle of business.
+I mainly responsible for developing the backend server-side application, our tech stack includes SpringBoot, SpringCloud that uses the methodology of micro-services and distribute system.
+My daily works are creating APIs and test it with front-end developers, I also help the team to set up the cloud server AWS EC2 for deployment.
+      ```

 2. **What is your approach to debugging?** .
 Eg - The payment is being credited to the wrong merchant account.
 How do you debug this problem in production?*

    1. Take the reported steps (logs) to **reproduce the bug in dev**